Aupajo/brewing/source/index.html.md

 _\* Low by about 5º.
 Measurements taken from outside the fermenter._

+### Sun, 27 Sep 2015

+* Another cold night, compensated by setting the room heater on a timer

 ### Fri, 25 Sep 2015

 * Cold night, morning reading: 19º